-- The Swiss Federal Commission for Scholarships for Foreign Students (FCS) awards postgraduate scholarships to foreign scholars and researchers (see link on right).
-The next offer for the academic year 2018-2019 will be online from August 2017.
+- The Swiss Federal Commission for Scholarships for Foreign Students (FCS) awards postgraduate scholarships to foreign scholars and researchers (see link on right to Swiss Government Excellence Scholarships).
+Deadlines vary depending on the country of residence.

 - The SECO/WTI Academic Cooperation Project may fund your PhD studies if you are a native of one of their partner countries.
 This scholarship covers your entire tuition fee and includes a monthly living allowance for your time in Switzerland.
 The funding decision is made after your admission to the doctoral programme.
 In the absence of eligible candidates from SECO partner countries, natives of SECO priority countries may be considered for this scholarship.